Automattic/jetpack/extensions/README.md

 ## How do I merge extensions to WordPress.com?
 - Extensions are continuously deployed to WordPress.com, just like other parts of Jetpack.
 - Merge to Jetpack master first.
 - Now, merge the auto-generated diff on WordPress.com.
-There's no need to wait on release schedules.
+- There's no need to wait on release schedules, in fact it is best if you merge your WordPress.com diff immediately after you've merged to Jetpack master.

 ## Can I use Jurassic Ninja to test blocks?
 Yes!
 Just like any other changes in Jetpack, also blocks work in Jurassic Ninja.